Little Eaton: History

 On 26 March 1903, Thomas Bates, a prominent figure in Little Eaton, died.
 Bates was born in a house on Duffield Road and was educated at the local National School, which then became the original village hall (also known as the parish rooms).
-In his will Bates donated £1000 to the village, for the draining, levelling, fencing and laying out of a park – having donated the land for a park during his lifetime.
+In his will Bates donated £1,000 to the village, for the draining, levelling, fencing and laying out of a park – having donated the land for a park during his lifetime.
 He also left money to employ a caretaker for the park.
 According to the will, the park was to be named St Peter's Park, a fact which puzzled those who knew of him because of his love of St Paul's Church (built in 1791, enlarged in 1837 and then heavily modernised in 1851), which can be found directly opposite the park.
 There was a reason behind his request, however – he was born on St Peter's Day, 29 June.

 There is a polished granite pillar by the entrance to the park.
 The north-facing side of the pillar bears an engraving celebrating the coronation of King Edward VII with the legend 'Fear God, Honour the King' underneath.
 The south side has an inscription honouring teachers of the National school: Mrs Cocker, schoolmistress; William Bland, schoolmaster; John Latham, vicar and Samuel Lewis, Sunday school teacher.
 Although he is not mentioned on the pillar, the park is also dedicated to Bates.
 The two plaques visible on the base of the obelisk also mark the coronation of Queen Elizabeth II (2 June 1953), the Golden Jubilee of the park (13 June 1953) and the Centenary of the park (June 2003).

-The village has three pubs today, but used to have a fourth, called The Anchor.
+The village has four pubs today, but used to have a fifth, called The Anchor.
 It was on the main road, opposite the turning to Morley Lane, which leads to Drum Hill.
 The building still stands, but is now a house and the only indication of its past is a stained-glass picture of an anchor in one of the corner windows.
 The pub closed some time in the 19th century.